 How long to use artificial tears after LASIK depends on how long you think you need them.
 Every LASIK recovery is different and every patient will experience different levels of dryness for different lengths of time.

-It’s important to stay in contact with your eye doctor during your recovery so you can let them know if you experience continuous, severe dryness.
+It’s important to stay in contact with your eye surgeon during your recovery so you can let them know if you experience continuous, severe dryness.
 They may be able to prescribe different or stronger treatments to offer additional relief.

 Does dry eye after LASIK go away?